williamouyang/okta.github.io/_source/docs/guides/spring_security_saml.md

 7. **Starting Application**
 	- Load the Spring SAML application by opening this Link: [Sample App](http://localhost:8080/spring-security-saml2-sample/saml/discovery?entityID=http%3A%2F%2Flocalhost%3A8080%2Fspring-security-saml2-sample%2Fsaml%2Fmetadata&returnIDParam=idp)
-	- **Note** :Links on app will not be functional as of yet because we have not yet configured any IDPs.
+	- **Note:** Links on app will not be functional as of yet because we have not yet configured any IDPs.
 Full app functionality  will be completed after the "Configuring Spring Security SAML to work with Okta" section.

 	Here's what it should look like: